swzha/hello-world/README.md

 # hello-world
-this is my first Github repository
+This is my updaed Github repository